-Interpretability in machine learning systems [16, 37, 42] has recently attracted a large amount of attention.
-This is due to the increasing adoption of these tools in every area of automated decisionmaking, including critical domains such as law [25], healthcare [48] or defence.
-Besides robustness, fairness and safety, it is considered as an essential component to ensure trustworthiness in predictive models that exhibit a growing complexity.
-Explainability and interpretability are often used as synonyms in the literature, referring to the ability to provide human-understandable insights on the decision process.
-Throughout this paper, we opt for interpretability as in [15] and leave the term explainability for the ability to provide logical explanations or causal reasoning, both requiring more sophisticated frameworks [17, 19, 44].
-To address the long-standing challenge of interpreting models such as deep neural networks [43, 10, 9], two main approaches have been developed in literature: post-hoc approaches and "by design methods".
+Interpretability in machine learning systems [16, 36, 41] has recently attracted a large amount of 16 attention.
+This is due to the increasing adoption of these tools in every area of automated decision-17 making, including critical domains such as law [24], healthcare [47] or defence.
+Besides robustness, 18 fairness and safety, it is considered as an essential component to ensure trustworthiness in predictive 19 models that exhibit a growing complexity.
+Explainability and interpretability are often used as 20 synonyms in the literature, referring to the ability to provide human-understandable insights on the 21 decision process.
+Throughout this paper, we opt for interpretability as in [15] and leave the term explainability for the ability to provide logical explanations or causal reasoning, both requiring more 23 sophisticated frameworks [17, 19, 43].
+To address the long-standing challenge of interpreting models 24 such as deep neural networks [42, 10, 9], two main approaches have been developed in literature: 25 post-hoc approaches and "by design methods".
+26

-Post-hoc approaches [7, 41, 38, 45] generally analyze a pre-trained system locally and attempt to interpret its decisions.
+Post-hoc approaches [7, 40, 37, 44] generally analyze a pre-trained system locally and attempt to interpret its decisions.
 "Interpretable by design" [3, 1] methods aim at integrating the interpretability objective into the learning process.
 They generally modify the structure of predictor function itself or add to the loss function regularizing penalties to enforce interpretability.
 Both approaches offer different types of advantages and drawbacks.
-Post-hoc approaches guarantee not affecting the performance of the pre-trained system but are however criticized for computational costs, robustness and faithfulness of interpretability, face the challenge of not losing out on performance.
+Post-hoc approaches guarantee not affecting the performance of the pre-trained system but are however criticized for computational costs, robustness and faithfulness of interpretations [50, 27, 5].
+Interpretable systems by-design on the other hand, although preferred for interpretability, face the challenge of not losing out on performance.